forseti-security/forseti-security/_docs/_latest/setup/install.md

       git clone https://github.com/GoogleCloudPlatform/forseti-security.git
       ```

-  1. Checking out a specific version of Forseti by tag, e.g. `v2.0.0.`
+  1. Check out the specific version of Forseti you want to install by using a tag like `v2.0.0.`

       ```bash
       # make sure you are in the forseti-security folder.